 A fairly new, and extremely reliable treatment, involves the temporary insertion of Titanium Miniplates.
 This procedure is classified as “pure bone-borne orthopedic forces used with intermaxillary elastics on miniplates.”
 Unlike using a face mask at the age of 7, this procedure can be started earlier or a little later if needed to due it’s dependence on direct bony anchorage.
 Socially, this procedure is chosen over the face mask therapy for obvious factors, but will take direct involvement from the child to replace elastics daily.

-Underbite Correction Surgery
+Underbite Correction Surgery in Adults

 How to fix an underbite in adults?
 Correcting an underbite in adults has the tendency to be a bit more complicated due to maturation of bones and teeth; it will generally require surgery, followed up by the use of braces.
 At this moment, it will end up being required to alter the jaw bones to effectively line up the teeth due to underbite.
 Based upon your particular set of scenarios, your orthodontist may follow up with braces or a retainer at this point to make sure an irreversible fix.

 An underbite can be remedied at any age, but will need to be approached in various methods, depending on your circumstance.
-Children, adolescents and young adults will benefit far better from using braces for underbite correction than an older grownup.
+Children, adolescents and young adults will benefit far better from using braces for underbite correction than an older adults.
 Older adults will most likely requirement jaw surgery followed up by orthodontic braces to complete the treatment later.